jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   where ``NAME_OF_THE_PROJECT`` is the name I give the project

-* to review, I did the following to make a Python_ `Test Driven Development`
+* I did the following steps to make a Python_ `Test Driven Development`_ environment

   - pick a name for the project
   - :ref:`make a directory for the project<how to make a directory for the project>`